Sunuwar in Nepal

 Digitization and Unicode

-In 2020, the Translation Commons project, a partner with UNESCO’s International Year of Indigenous Languages and International Decade of Indigenous Languages, selected Sunuwar as a pilot project to demonstrate the scalability of encoding scripts for indigenous languages and has facilitated the Sunuwar encoding project.
+In 2020, Translation Commons, a partner with UNESCO’s International Year of Indigenous Languages and International Decade of Indigenous Languages, selected Sunuwar for a pilot project to demonstrate the scalability of encoding scripts for Indigenous languages and has facilitated the Sunuwar encoding project.

 A key first step

-A key first step towards digitization was to get the script into the Unicode Standard.
-Fortunately, a Unicode proposal had earlier been written in 2011 by Anshuman Pandey (5).
-The proposal was reviewed in 2020 by a core team of linguists, educators, activists, journalists, and language practitioners who are members of the Sunuwar Welfare Society (3).
+A key first step towards digitization was to get the Sunuwar script included in the Unicode Standard, a universal encoding system that allows text to be transmitted across digital devices.
+Fortunately, a Unicode proposal had earlier been written in 2011 by language advocate Anshuman Pandey.
+The proposal was reviewed in 2020 by a core team of linguists, educators, activists, journalists, and language practitioners who are members of the Sunuwar Welfare Society.

-Regular meetings took place between Dev Kumar Sunuwar (Indigenous Media Foundation), Anshuman Pandey and Deborah Anderson (Script Encoding Initiative), Craig Cornelius (Google), and Jeannette Stewart (Translation Commons) which ironed out questions for the final Unicode proposal, a font, and keyboard.
+Regular meetings took place between Dev Kumar Sunuwar (Indigenous Media Foundation), Anshuman Pandey and Deborah Anderson (Script Encoding Initiative / Universal Scripts Project), Craig Cornelius (Google), and Jeannette Stewart (Translation Commons) which ironed out questions for the final Unicode proposal, a font, and keyboard.

 To be approved for inclusion in Unicode, evidence showing usage of the script is needed.
 Being primarily an oral language used widely in the home, Sunuwar does not have an extensive written tradition, nor has it been widely used in Nepal.
 Promising signs of Sunuwar’s recent usage include: